Engagement & CRM Β· Guide

 Reply.io

 Multichannel sequences with email, LinkedIn, WhatsApp, and call steps.
-Supports conditional branching so the cadence can route prospects into different follow-up paths based on whether they opened, clicked, or replied to a prior touch.
+Conditional branching routes prospects into different follow-up paths based on open, click, or reply signals.

 See Review